sethnkwo8/React-Router-Mini-App/README.md

-# 🧭 React Router Dashboard App
+# 🧭 React Router Dashboard App (Data Router Edition)

-This project is a protected dashboard application built with React Router v6+ to practice real-world routing patterns, authentication flows, and layout composition.
+This project is a protected dashboard application built with React Router v6.4+ (Data APIs) to practice real-world routing, data loading, authentication flows, and layout composition.

-It demonstrates how modern React applications structure pages, layouts, and protected routes without prop drilling.
+It demonstrates how modern React applications:
+- Load data before rendering
+- Handle authentication at the routing layer
+- Stream data with Suspense and Await
+- Organize layouts and pages without prop drilling

+---

 ## 🔧 Technologies Used
 - React